UtkarshVerma/hugo-dream-plus/README.md

 Your site should now be locally available at [http://localhost:1313](http://localhost:1313) for testing purposes.

 ## Contributing
-Found something interesting to add to this theme of rather a bug?
+Found something interesting to add to this theme or rather a bug?
 Let me know about it through the [issue tracker](https://github.com/UtkarshVerma/hugo-dream-plus/issues).
 [Pull requests](https://github.com/UtkarshVerma/hugo-dream-plus/pulls) are also welcome.

 ## License
 This theme is released under the [**MIT**](/LICENSE.MD) license.